Do you regularly experience food cravings, mood swings, irritability, or fatigue? If so, you may have a blood sugar imbalance.

 When you eat sugars and simple carbohydrates, these foods release glucose into the bloodstream very quickly, spiking your blood sugar.
-This spike forces the pancreas to produce excess insulin, which escorts the sugars out of the bloodstream and into the cells.
+This spike stimulates the pancreas to produce excess insulin, which escorts the sugars out of the bloodstream and into the cells.

-12 Ways to Balance Blood Sugar
+12 Ways To Balance Blood Sugar

 1. Learn about the glycemic index

 Foods low on the glycemic index [source] release energy slowly into the bloodstream and cause only minor changes in blood sugar levels.
 These include animal protein, nuts and seeds, oils and fats, beans and lentils, whole grains, many vegetables, and some fruits (berries and stone fruits are best).

 A few examples of high glycemic foods are bread, crackers, corn, white rice, white potatoes, muffins, cookies, fruit juices, and sports drinks.
 Minimize these foods as much as possible, but if you are going to eat them, have them unprocessed in their natural state (e.g., eat a real potato instead of potato chips) with their natural fiber intact and pair them with foods high in fiber or protein to slow down the injection of sugar into your bloodstream.

 This is crucial to support blood sugar stability.
 To build a balanced meal, include all three macronutrients: protein, carbs, and fat.

 Pick a protein, such as fish, chicken, meat, eggs, beans, tempeh, or collagen protein powder.
 Include a natural source of whole food carbohydrates, such as vegetables, fruits, or whole grains.
 Then add a source of healthy fats like avocado, nuts, or seeds [source].

 3. Don't skip breakfast